 ‘Maximising the Impact of Your PTA’ took place on Saturday 11th November 2017 and hosted over 100 delegates who heard from experts in Education, Community, Governance and Parental Engagement.

-The day was judged a great success by joint organisers Jayne Thompson, PTA NI and Karen Hamilton, Titanic Belfast, who were proud to support the event due to its passion for outreach and learning.
+The day was judged a great success by joint organisers Jayne Thompson, Parentkind NI and Karen Hamilton, Titanic Belfast, who were proud to support the event due to its passion for outreach and learning.

 As a reminder for attendees and for those unable to attend the event, please find a summary of the learnings from the day below.